 Note: setbacks are calculated to the external wall of the dwelling excluding any external decking or verandahs.

-4. Landscape Standards
+5. Landscape Standards

-NEV's Landscape Standards are also located on the NEV Wiki at:
+NEV's Landscape Standards are also located on the NEV Wiki and should be read in conjunction with these Building Standards.